ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 the melting depends on the sum of the radiative, turbulent, and conductive fluxes reaching the surface, as described elsewhere in this document.

+SMB is computed and sent to the CESM coupler regardless of whether and where CISM is operating.
+However, the effect of SMB terms on runoff fluxes differs depending on whether and where CISM is evolving in two-way-coupled mode.
+This is described by the variable *glc\_dyn\_runoff\_routing*.
+(This is real-valued in the code to handle the edge case where a CLM grid cell partially overlaps with the CISM grid, but we describe it as a logical variable here for simplicity.)
+In typical cases where CISM is not evolving, *glc\_dyn\_runoff\_routing* will be false everywhere.
+In cases where CISM is evolving and sending its own calving flux to the coupler, *glc\_dyn\_runoff\_routing* will be true over the CISM domain and false elsewhere.

+FIXME: Rewrite the following paragraph

+FIXME: Make sure I talk about the positive liquid runoff and negative ice runoff that result from melted ice.

+FIXME: With interactive CISM, snow capping is applied to the surface mass balance, not ice runoff.

 In the modified glacier\_mec columns, the treatment of melting and freezing depends on the logical variable *glc\_dyntopo*.
 This variable